gboeing/ppde642/syllabus/readme.md

 ## Module 12

-**Apr 7 - No class: wellness day**
+**Apr 7 - Deep learning and natural language processing**

-What we would have covered: deep learning and natural language processing.
 We introduce, from an applied perspective, deep learning with keras and natural language processing with nltk.

 Readings to be completed prior to class: